Peripheral Arterial Disease (PAD)

 Chronic limb ischaemia Symptomatic presentation of peripheral arterial disease

-Can present as different severity:
+Can present as different severities:

 • Asymptomatic